Introduction

 High School and Admission: A Rough Start

 My high school grades were quite poor.
 I attended a very ordinary school in Zhejiang, and I barely studied in my first two years.
-It wasn’t until my third year that I started working hard, but my foundation was too weak.
+It wasn’t until the third year that I started working hard, but my foundation was too weak.
 I remember very clearly that in the midterm exam of the first semester of my third year, I scored only 260 points in total for Chinese, Math, English, and Science.

 In short, that’s how my university journey began: poor grades, an average school, and no clear idea of what I wanted to do.